Ulm-IQO/qudi-core/docs/setup/startup.rst

 --------------

+.. _startup:

 Starting qudi
 =============

-If you have followed the `installation instructions </docs/_build/html/setup/installation.html>`__, the easiest way of running qudi is by command line (do not forget to activate the Python environment beforehand):
+If you have followed the :ref:`installation instructions <installation>`, the easiest way of running qudi is by command line (do not forget to activate the Python environment beforehand):